 Our Students Have Come From All Over the World!

-Ghulam Rasool, one of our Fulbright scholars, received a summer 2017 research award from the College of Arts and Letters to support his thesis research in Pakistan.
+Kiyo Suga, one of our Fulbright scholars, received a 2018 SCRAM (Special College Research Abroad Money) fellowship to conduct his thesis research in Japan.

-Laura Bowman received the 2017-2018 Shigeo and Isako Imamura English Language Teaching Fellowship from the English Language Center at MSU.
+Amr Rabie received the 2018 Shigeo and Isako Imamura English Language Teaching Fellowship from the English Language Center at MSU.
 He has also been awarded a Language Fellowship in Undergraduate Teaching and Learning with the Residential College in the Arts and Humanities for 2018-2019.

 Alumni can stay in touch on Facebook!

 From the 2017 graduating class:

 - Paola Romero Molina is teaching at UNICA, a bilingual Spanish-English university in Bogota, Colombia.